TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/observability.md

 Observability is a key concept in modern software systems that enables teams to understand the internal state of their applications and infrastructure through external outputs.
 It encompasses three main pillars:

-- Metrics: quantitative measurements of system performance and behavior over time
+- **Metrics**: quantitative measurements of system performance and behavior over time
 - Logs: detailed records of events and state changes within the system
 - Traces: end-to-end tracking of requests as they flow through distributed systems